 Accommodation in Geneva can be very expensive at the best of times but Genève hotels are particularly crowded and expensive during the Geneva Motor Show period.
 As the Palexpo exhibition grounds are right next to the airport, flying into Geneva Airport early morning and leaving late afternoon or at night is a sensible option to see the motor show for European visitors living close to airports served by low-cost airlines flying into Geneva.
 (EasyJet is the largest airline flying to Geneva Airport.)

-From Geneva Airport terminal buildings, it is around a ten minute walk to the Geneva Motor Show.
+From Geneva Airport terminal buildings, it is around a ten-minute walk to the Geneva Motor Show.
 Follow the signs to Palexpo via the train station shopping mall.

 Swiss Railways (SBB / CFF) trains generally provide the best way to reach the Palexpo exhibition grounds where the Geneva Auto Show is held.
 Almost all trains to Geneva continue past the town center to Geneva Airport Station, which is right at the entrance to the Palexpo complex.
-Additional trains are added to the time table during the Auto Salon.
+Additional trains are added to the timetable during the Auto Salon.
 From the trains to the motor show can be as fast as five minutes’ walk.

 Bearers of tickets for the Geneva Auto Show also qualify for discounts of 10% on any railway fare from anywhere in Switzerland if traveling to and from the Auto Salon.
 Combination tickets including transportation and admission to the Auto Show can be bought from any Swiss railway station and many other travel agents.
 These combination tickets bought through Swiss Railways are around CHF5 cheaper than regular Auto Salon admission tickets.

 If buying online from Swiss Railways, look for RailAway offers for combination tickets or RailTicket if only buying the train ticket.
 These offers are usually available online only from a few days before the show starts.
+Omio is often easier to use than SBB’s site and may have great deals if a specific train is used.

 Bus 5 can get extremely crowded during the Geneva Auto Show period – especially Saturday and Sunday mornings.
 At very busy periods, direct buses from Geneva station are available to the Auto Salon – these buses depart from directly in front of the station near the usual stop of bus 5.